 As a tattoo artist, the work you do is a permanent representation of you and your skills, which can be built up by learning how to practice tattooing.

-You will no doubt be dealing with a wide range of tattoo designs, even if your style is very specific, and you will likely encounter challenges as you go.
+You will, no doubt, be dealing with a wide range of tattoo designs, even if your style is very specific, and you will likely encounter challenges as you go when getting how to practice tattooing.
 Many artists practice for an entire year, or sometimes longer, before tattooing the skin of a person.

 A part of knowing how to practice tattooing includes knowing which type of skin to practice on – certainly not your friends skin, that’s for sure!.